 Today you’ll fly to one of India’s most picturesque and romantic cities: Udaipur.
 You’ll not only visit the former palace of the maharaja — set in the middle of beautiful Lake Pichola — but you’ll stay there.
 Your accommodations will be at the Taj Lake Palace, a remarkable property in glittering white in the center of the lake.
 Dinner is at the hotel this evening.

-Sightseeing boat cruise, Udaipur’s City Palace, a rickshaw ride through the spice market
+Sightseeing boat cruise, Udaipur’s City Palace, a tuk tuk ride through the spice market

-Cultural Discovery: After exploring this impressive testament to the might of the Mewar dynasty, the rich tapestry of life in Rajasthan continues to unfold for us as we hop on rickshaws and visit local markets.
+After exploring this impressive testament to the might of the Mewar dynasty, the rich tapestry of life in Rajasthan continues to unfold for us as we hop on tuk tuks and visit local markets.
 This is true immersion in the daily life of this city: the air is redolent with spices, your eyes take in the colorful vegetables for sale as you listen to the din of the crowd and feel the pulse of everyday commerce in Udaipur.
-Seeing it from a rickshaw only enhances the experience.
+Seeing it from a tuk tuk only enhances the experience.

 Leave north India behind and venture to colorful Cochin in the south

 The morning starts with breakfast, followed by a tour of Udaipur including the Rajasthan Art School of Miniature Painting.
 Then we leave Udaipur behind and begin our adventures in south India as we fly to Cochin.
 A city scattered across promontories and islands, Cochin’s history stretches all the way back to the 14th century.
 As a safe port on the trade route between Europe and China, the city drew an intriguingly diverse population that created a truly unique culture.
-Cultural Discoveries: We’ll settle into our hotel here, and then listen to a lecture on South India's colorful culture given by our Adventure Leader.
-Dinner is at a local restaurant.
-Cultural Discovery: After dinner, we’ll enjoy a Kathakali dance performance.
-This storytelling style of dance is colorful, captivating, and thoroughly unique.
+You’ll have the evening at leisure here, with dinner on your own.

 Morning tour of Cochin, Indian cooking demo, Arabian Sea sunset cruise